 This donor directed subtrust is intended to fund certain projects in specific Central Coast and North Coast areas.
-The subtrust is intended to fund landscape reserve planning supporting the goals of EBM within the specific areas and to provide for First Nations that are members of the JLRF in the specific areas the capacity to develop landscape reserve plans.
+The subtrust is intended to fund landscape reserve planning supporting the goals of EBM within the specific areas and to provide to First Nations that are members of the Joint Land & Resource Forum ("JLRF") in the specific areas the capacity to develop landscape reserve plans.